 Imagine my surprise when I visited The Salted Rim in Ocean View and recognized owner Karen Fritz from her long-ago stint at Smitty McGee's (just west of Fenwick on Rt.
 54).
 I have written many times that Smitty McGee's could very well have the best Buffalo wings in the state.
 Could there be a spot a bit closer to Rehoboth that could equal that reputation?

 The Salted Rim came into being after the original occupant, the Royal Zephyr restaurant, closed its doors.
 The Zephyr was a train-themed eatery with ACTUAL TRAIN CARS AND A STEAM ENGINE – on tracks – set up for dining.
-Karen and her husband have capitalized on that railroad concept by continuing to seat customers in the train cars (in addition to their dining room/bar and extensive outdoor seating).
+Karen and her husband capitalized on that railroad concept by continuing to seat customers in the train cars (in addition to their dining room/bar and extensive outdoor seating).
 They also hold regular events like Halloween haunted train dinners, Harry Potter-themed dinners, and their famous Polar Express-themed dinner that transports several thousand diners over several weeks into the magic of Christmas.
-See more about that HERE.

 We also ordered their white queso (quite good, and not too liquidy like some).
 The Nachos Grande lived up to its name: It's about 7″ high and loaded with more of that nice creamy queso, pico, a nice corn salsa, jalapenos (yeah!) and of course sour cream.
 You can add taco meat or chicken if you wish.
 The wings, of course, were mandatory.
 We got the hot wings (not all that hot – quite tolerable, in fact) and the Garlic Parmesan.
 True to form, the wings remained nice and crispy in spite of the sauces added.